EmmanuelCorrales/emmanuelcorrales.github.io/_posts/2019-10-11-how-to-remove-git-submodules.md

 ```bash
 rm -rf .git/modules/drafts
 ```
-There you have it, You have succesfully removed the submodule from your local git repo.
+There you have it, you have succesfully removed the submodule from your local git repo.